COMET: Convolutional Dimension Interaction for Collaborative Filtering

-\textbf{Datasets.}\quad We validate the performance of recommendation models and conduct sensitivity analysis on three public datasets: Amazon Movies \& Tv \footnote{Amazon Movies and Tv: \url{http://jmcauley.ucsd.edu/data/amazon/}}, and Amazon CDs \& Vinyl, and MovieLens 1M (ML-1M) dataset\footnote{MovieLens 1M: \url{https://grouplens.org/datasets/movielens/}}, Since it is difficult to evaluate recommendation models on a highly sparse dataset, we follow the common practice \cite{rendle2009bpr,NCF}, ignoring the users with less than 10 interactions for both Amazon datasets.

-Besides, since COMET aims to generate personalized recommendation with implicit feedback, we hence convert all ratings to implicit feedback to indicate whether the user has interacted with the item, by representing the rating entries either 1 or 0.
-The statistics of three datasets are showed in Table 1.
+We conduct experiments and sensitivity analysis on three public datasets: Amazon Movies \& Tv \footnote{Amazon Movies and Tv: \url{http://jmcauley.ucsd.edu/data/amazon/}}, and Amazon CDs \& Vinyl, and MovieLens 1M (ML-1M) dataset\footnote{MovieLens 1M: \url{https://grouplens.org/datasets/movielens/}}, Since it is difficult to evaluate recommendation models on a highly sparse dataset, we follow the common practice \cite{rendle2009bpr, NCF}, ignoring the users with less than 10 interactions for both Amazon datasets.
+Noted that COMET aims to generate personalized recommendation from implicit feedback, we hence convert all ratings to implicit feedback to indicate whether the user has interacted with the item, by representing the rating entries as either 1 or 0.
+The characteristics of the three datasets are shown in Table 1.